Yelp names the top 100 ice cream shops for 2023

 Coneflower Creamery in Omaha, Nebraska took the top prize this year, according to Yelp.
 Owned by two pastry chefs, the hot summer delicacies include “farm-to-cone” flavors such as Sun-Ripened Strawberry and Sweet Corn.

-As for what ice cream lovers are talking about on the app, several trends emerged over the past year, according yelp.
+As for what ice cream lovers are talking about on the app, several trends emerged over the past year, according to Yelp.

 Ube, a yam native to Southeast Asia, has been a hot favorite thanks to the deep purple color it gives ice cream and other sweets.